Code of Conduct

 In accordance with the Dignity for All Students Act, Education Law, Article 2, the District will strive to create an environment free of discrimination and harassment and will foster civility in the schools to prevent and prohibit conduct which is inconsistent with the District’s educational mission.

 The District condemns and strictly prohibits all forms of discrimination, harassment and/or bullying of any student, by employees or students, that creates a hostile school environment by conduct or by threats, intimidation or abuse, including cyberbullying.
-Such prohibited conduct shall include, but is not limited to acts based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender as defined in Education Law §11(6), or sex; provided that nothing in this subdivision shall be construed to prohibit a denial of admission into, or exclusion from, a course of instruction based on a person’s gender that would be permissible under Education Law sections 3201-a or 2854(2) (a) and Title IX of the Education Amendments of 1972 (20 U.S.C. section 1681, et seq.), or to prohibit, as discrimination based on disability, actions that would be permissible under section 504 of the Rehabilitation Act of 1973.
+Such prohibited conduct will include, but is not limited to, acts based on a person’s actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like locks, braids and twists), color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender (including gender identity and expression) as defined in Education Law §11(6), or sex; provided that nothing in this subdivision will be construed to prohibit a denial of admission into, or exclusion from, a course of instruction based on a person’s gender that would be permissible under Education Law sections 3201-a or 2854(2) (a) and Title IX of the Education Amendments of 1972 (20 U.S.C. section 1681, et seq.), or to prohibit, as discrimination based on disability, actions that would be permissible under section 504 of the Rehabilitation Act of 1973.

 In addition, any act of discrimination or harassment, outside of school sponsored events, which can reasonably be expected to materially and substantially disrupt the education process may be subject to discipline.